MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ### Use Backlogs to add, prioritize, organize, and assign work

-Use the [**Backlogs**](../backlogs/create-your-backlog.md) hub to view, plan, prioritize, and organize work items.
+Use the [**Backlogs**](../backlogs/create-your-backlog.md) hub to view, plan, order, and organize work items.
 A product backlog represents your project plan and a repository of all the information you need to track and share with your team.
-Portfolio backlogs allow you to group and organize your backlog into a hierarchy.
+Portfolio backlogs allow you to group work under features and epics.

 :::image type="content" source="media/about-boards/product-backlog.png" alt-text="Screenshot of Azure Boards, Product Backlog":::